wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## `CANCELED` (booking status)

 Indicates that the booking has been canceled by the customer.
-Depending on the [policy snapshot](#policy-snapshot), the customer may have to pay a cancellation fee.
+Depending on the [policy](#policy), the customer may have to pay a cancellation fee.

 ## Capacity